 What happens when customers have a poor experience with your brand?
 They speak to the first person they get from the company, and they don’t care what department the person is in.
 Unfortunately, and all too often, the customer ends up having to navigate the org chart to get what they want.
 Employees are simply not empowered and connected to serve the customer’s needs.

-This requires us to abandon the top-down organizational structures we’ve inherited from the early 20th century, with rigid divisions between sales, service, marketing, and IT.
-And in a world where your customer is at the center of your organization, what the highest-paid person in an organization wants may not be as important as what the customer wants.
+This requires us to abandon the top-down organisational structures we’ve inherited from the early 20th century, with rigid divisions between sales, service, marketing, and IT.
+And in a world where your customer is at the centre of your organisation, what the highest-paid person in an organisation wants may not be as important as what the customer wants.

 It’s time for flexible, flatter, and empowered team structures.

 Customer-centric companies think carefully about the customer experience and develop a customer-first culture to improve it.
 They overlay this culture with the tools and information everyone needs to make it easy to collaborate across teams and departments in the service of the customer.
 These same companies cultivate information transparency and celebrate team behaviour.